mohammedazhar150120575/ECS781CC-Coursework-Mohammed-Azhar-150120575/README.md

-IX.	sudo nano requirements.txt
+	sudo nano requirements.txt
-a.	for the requirements.txt file we have included the code below
+	for the requirements.txt file we have included the code below

 pip
 Flask
 requests
 cassandra-driver

-X.	sudo docker build . --tag=cassandrarest:v1
+	sudo docker build . --tag=cassandrarest:v1
-a.	builds the python code presented above
+	builds the python code presented above
-XI.	sudo docker run -p 80:80 cassandrarest:v1
+	sudo docker run -p 80:80 cassandrarest:v1
-a.	runs the python code presented above, allows us to now utilise the curl, GET PUT POST DELETE commands that can be run on any terminal.
+	runs the python code presented above, allows us to now utilise the curl, GET PUT POST DELETE commands that can be run on any terminal.

-XII.
 	The above two lines run the .py file and allow the website to go live, which can then be edited with GET PUT POST DELETE effectively running a RESTful API